Castle of Freÿr: Inside

 The castle is representative of the interior of a nobleman's summer residence of the 18th century.
-It features many original elements such as the impressive main hall with wall paintings by Frans Snyders and a ceiling covered by Louis XV frescoes, or the chapel with its Regency wooden panelling and its Baroque altar.
+It features many original elements such as the impressive main hall with wall paintings by Frans Snyders and a ceiling covered by Louis XV style frescoes, or the chapel with its Regency wooden panelling and its Baroque altar.

-The rooms contain the ancient furniture of the Dukes of Beaufort-Spontin as well as traces of history left by royal guests (Louis XIV of France, Archduchess Maria-Christina, fifth child (and third to reach adult age) of Empress Maria Theresa of Austria, King Stanislas I), and the living memory of 20 generations, among which is a delightful children's coach (18th century) that won the first prize at Paris World Exhibition (1889).
+The rooms contain the ancient furniture of the Dukes of Beaufort-Spontin as well as traces of history left by royal guests (King Louis XIV, Archduchess Maria-Christina, fifth child (and third to reach adult age) of Empress Maria Theresa of Austria, King Stanislas I), and the living memory of 20 generations, among which is a delightful children's coach (18th century) that won the first prize at Paris World Exhibition (1889).

 At Freÿr the Coffee Treaty or Treaty of Freÿr (1675) between France and Spain was signed, and the Treaty of the Borders between France and the Prince-Bishopric of Liège (1772) was negotiated.
 In the room where the treaty was signed, first time in Belgium was served coffee.
 At this time Louis XIV stayed here as the guest of Jeanne d'Harscamp, Dowager Duchess of Beaufort-Spontin.